thisisnashir/bootstrap-test/readme.md

 ## About the Project

 We are gonna make a simple webpage with Bootstrap and learn the basics of it.
+Note that, we will be using bootstrap 4.5 for his tests.
 ## Built With

 The project will be built with: